 Hi'ya all!
 I'm back ... hope you are all enjoying the summer!

 I've been inundated with requests from friends and relatives to post something about my trip to my homeland, so here it is.
-But, just a little background ... about 5 years ago, my siblings and I planned to have a grand family reunion where all of us, no exception, will attend.
-It finally happened last month.
+But, just a little background ... about 5 years ago, my siblings and I planned to have a grand family reunion where all of us,

 It all started up above the clouds ...
 16- hour flight from the U.S. to the Philippines!